Little Catherine (1801 ship): Blucher

+Little Catherine

-Little CatherineLittle Catherine, of 185 tons burthen and built in Bermuda in 1802 [sic] appeared in the 1825 volume of LR.
+Little Catherine, of 185 tons burthen and built in Bermuda in 1802 [sic] appeared in the 1825 volume of LR.
 In March 1824, new owners returned Little Catherine (the former Blucher), to her former name.

-On 16 April 1829 Arthur Hunt, merchant, administrator of the estate and effects of John Henry Hunt, merchant, Dartmouth, deceased, sold John Henry Hunt's full ownership of Little Catherine to C. and E. Hunt and Co.
-Little Catherine was registered at Bristol on 1 May 1829 with Edward Hunt, Charles Hunt, and Edward Henley, merchants and co-partners trading as C. and E. Hunt and Co., Bristol.
+On 16 April 1829, Arthur Hunt, merchant, administrator of the estate and effects of John Henry Hunt, merchant, Dartmouth, deceased, sold John Henry Hunt's full ownership of Little Catherine to C. and E. Hunt and Co.
+Little Catherine was registered at Bristol on 1 May 1829, with Edward Hunt, Charles Hunt, and Edward Henley, merchants and co-partners trading as C. and E. Hunt and Co., Bristol.
 Her masters were Thomas Wakeman (Dartmouth; 13 May 1829), Robert Larica (18 June 1830), James McLean (20 August 1831), and Philip Willis (16 April 1829).

-On 23 September 1833 Little Catherine was sold to John Croft, merchant, of Liverpool.
+On 23 September 1833, Little Catherine was sold to John Croft, merchant, of Liverpool.
 She was registered at Liverpool on 26 May 1834.

-In 1834 Little Catherine was advertised to carry emigrants to the Swan River Colony, Hobart, and New South Wales.
+In 1834, Little Catherine was advertised to carry emigrants to the Swan River Colony, Hobart, and New South Wales.
 However, a dispute arose as to her age, origins, and condition.
 There were accusations that she was older than advertised, with poor accommodations for passengers, and partly rotten.
 She apparently did not sail on the proposed emigrant voyage.
 Instead she sailed to the Bahamas and possibly the South Seas.

-In 1838 Little Catherine did sail to New South Wales.
-Then in 1840 she was sold to the Trinidad and Sabine Company, which advertised that she was ready to take emigrants from England to Texas.
+In 1838, Little Catherine did sail to New South Wales.
+Then in 1840, she was sold to the Trinidad and Sabine Company, which advertised that she was ready to take emigrants from England to Texas.
 Instead she was sold again and chartered to carry a group of settlers to the Musquito Shore.
 She was at Deal on 10 March 1841, preparing to sail.
-She returned and around 10 August 1842 sailed for Hong Kong with Franklyn, master.
+She returned and around 10 August 1842, sailed for Hong Kong with Franklyn, master.
 Later she was reported in Singapore, having come from China and sailing to Bombay.

-A court case in 1847 revealed that the voyage to the Mosquito Coast had been part of a scheme by the Segovia Company, a company ostensibly organized to establish a colony at Nueva Segovia (River Bluefields).
-The expedition was arrested on 31 August by the government of New Grenada, released on 22 October, and returned unsuccessful to England in June 1842.
+A court case in 1847, revealed that the voyage to the Mosquito Coast had been part of a scheme by the Segovia Company, a company ostensibly organized to establish a colony at Nueva Segovia (River Bluefields).
+The expedition was arrested on 31 August, by the government of New Grenada, released on 22 October, and returned unsuccessful to England in June 1842.

+Fate

-FateLittle Catherine was last listed in LR in 1845.
+Little Catherine was last listed in LR in 1845.
 She had been sold to a Chinese owner who converted her to a lugger.
-She sailed in early September 1847 from Singapore for Hong Kong with an English master, Victor Howes, and local crew.
+She sailed in early September 1847, from Singapore for Hong Kong with an English master, Victor Howes, and local crew.
 By his account the local crew took control of the vessel and ran her ashore around Longitude 16½° in the Gulf of Tonquin on the coast of Cochinchina on 24 October.
 A survivor's account was that she struck a rock after she became unsteerable in a gale.